Rosses Point: Amenities

 Rosses Point is home to the Sligo Yacht Club, who hold sailing courses for children and adults in the summer months.
 Also held annually is the West of Ireland Championship which is hosted by County Sligo Golf Club.

 Rosses Point has several Blue Flag strands which safe for swimming.
 Sea angling and boat charters also operate from the area with boats also servicing Coney Island and Inishmurray, and ecotourism cruises.

 Events

-The Rosses Point Shanty Festival is held annually on a weekend around mid June with profits to the RNLI.
+The Rosses Point Shanty Festival is held annually on a weekend around mid-June with profits to the RNLI.
 As well as songs and music there are duck, boating and swim, races, poetry recitals and a cake dance.

+Rosses Point beach is home to the Metalman Swim Series, established in 2009 and taking place annually in June.
+It is considered the largest swimming event in the north-west region.

 Transport

-Rosses Point is about 8 km from Sligo Town on the R291 road.
-Bus Éireann route S2 provides an hourly bus service during the day.
+Rosses Point is 8 km from Sligo town along the R291 road.
+Bus Éireann route S2 provides bus services every half an hour during the day.

 The Urban Cycle Sligo travel scheme route 006 links Rosses Point to Scotsmans Walk in Sligo Town with dedicated cycle lanes in the R291 road.